s-weil/fun_with_plots/README.md

 This is <b>fun with plots</b> where we experiment with data and visualizations in rust.
 For example the

-- weather data, a popular data source for forecasts and which are hard to predict and deviate the more days ahead of the reference date
+- weather data, a popular data source for forecasts which are hard to predict the more days ahead of the reference date
-- football metrics which compares stats and metrics of several players
+- football metrics which compare stats and metrics of several players

 Below are visualizations of weather data